juliuskosf/stpauli/README.md

 The implementation is based on AngularJS and further Web-Development Frameworks (see list below) AngularJS is a Framework to design Single-Page-Applications.
 Get basic information about AngularJS [here](https://angularjs.org/).

-# General information and projectmanagement
+# General information and project management

 ## Documents
 All documents related to the barcheck mircoservice are linked below. <br>